hnefatl/dissertation-project/journal.md

 Do we care about NonRec/Rec after typechecking?
 Java doesn't differentiate between them, we probably don't need distinct handlers.
+We really do care: recursive/mutually recursive functions defined in let need special handling.
+Might need to make function references for all recursive functions in the same level then add as free variables?

 Remove String literals: ILA can convert them into constructions of \[Char\]s.
 Same for Rationals, are a datatype.

 hs-java generator monad uses a list internally and keeps appending (ew).
 Replace with a seq, see if we get a speedup?